realm/realm-js/README.md

 #### `create(type, props [, update])`
 - `type` – string matching object `name` in the `schema` definition
 - `props` – object with property values for all required properties without a default value
-- `update` – optional - boolean signaling that an existing object (matching primary key) should be updated - only the primary key property and properties which should be updated need to be specified for the `props` arguments - all missing property values will remain unchanged
+- `update` – optional – boolean signaling that an existing object (matching primary key) should be updated – only the primary key property and properties which should be updated need to be specified for the `props` arguments (all missing property values will remain unchanged)
 - _Returns a new realm object instance_

-#### `delete(object, ..., objectN)`
+#### `delete(object)`
 - `object` – realm object or array of realm objects (which can be a `List` or `Results` object)

 #### `deleteAll()`